Visual Communications Drive the Employee and Visitor Experience at the New Daimler Trucks North America Headquarters

 Daimler Trucks North America (DTNA) was built on a challenge as relevant today as it was when the company was founded more than 70 years ago: build a better vehicle.

 Today, DTNA is one of the largest commercial vehicle manufacturers in the world and the company’s legacy of innovative technological progress is quickly extending beyond the automotive industry.
 Its new 268,000 square foot headquarters in Portland, Oregon is a testament to DTNA’s spirit of innovation.
 After multiple consultations and focus groups dedicated to workplace optimization as well as tours of new office buildings, DTNA began designing a building that was optimized for employees and visitors alike.
-After deciding that a digital signage solution was necessary to deliver information in intuitive ways, DTNA selected Four Winds Interactive (FWI) as its Visual Communications platform.
+After deciding that an enterprise digital signage solution was necessary to deliver information in intuitive ways, DTNA selected Four Winds Interactive (FWI) as its Visual Communications platform.

 Daimler wanted to ensure that its new headquarters represented the company’s commitment to the community as well as its employees, but the building also needed to serve as a means of attracting top talent.
 In short, every aspect of the finished project had to be impressive in every way.